-After waiting several days for the promised work, Claudine began to mistrust the promises of the pretty widow: "I loved her soft and sugared words better than the stern refusal of the curate's wife; but I was wrong-the agreeable promise of the former has been the cause of my losing a great deal of time."-Again, therefore, she went forth, and passing the widow's door, proceeded to the house of the Seigneur of the village.
-His lady wife was too proud to admit her humble visitor into her presence, but sent her word, by her valet, to speak to her housekeeper: this message despatched, she began to sing pathetic airs, and accompany herself on a splendid harp.
-Where the head of a family is unfeeling and disdainful, the chances are that the menials have similar faults, for, by beholding, they learn to imitate the defects of their superiors.
+After waiting several days for the promised work, Claudine began to mistrust the promises of the pretty widow: "I loved her soft and sugared words better than the stern refusal of the curate's wife; but I was wrong-the agreeable promise of the former has been the cause of my losing a great deal of time.
+Again, therefore, she went forth, and passing the widow's door, proceeded to the house of the Seigneur of the village.
+His lady wife was too proud to admit her humble visitor into her presence, but sent her word, by her valet, to speak to her housekeeper; this message despatched, she began to sing pathetic airs, and accompany herself on a splendid harp.
+Where the head of a family is unfeeling and disdainful, the chances are that the menials have similar faults: for, by beholding, they learn to imitate the defects of their superiors.
 The housekeeper ordered Claudine to call again, for she had just then indispensable business in hand: this indispensable business was sitting down to eat a comfortable hot luncheon.

-Claudine, bursting into tears, turned from the rich man's door: the Seigneur himself accidently encountered her-" What is the matter with you, my good girl?" said he, in a tone of compassion.
-She related her little history: the humane listener instantly offered her some money .- "Take this, my dear, and be comforted; I will not fail to visit your poor mother."-" Oh! sir, I thank you!-I thank you from the bottom of my heart; but I cannot receive your bounty."-" Wherefore then these thanks?"-" Wherefore?
-Oh! for what is more precious to an afflicted heart than all the wealth of the world-for your pitying looks and words-for your kind promise of visiting my unhappy, mother."-" This is an extraordinary girl," said the Seigneur, addressing himself to a lady hanging on his arm; and they both had to dry the tears that glistened in their eyes.
-Then, turning to Claudine, he mildly said, "Perhaps you refuse the sum I offer because it is too little?" " Pardon me; it is too much, for I have not earned it."-" And you would work?" inquired the lady.-"Oh! yes, madam; that is all I desire."
-"Well then, my good girl, you shall go with me to my house, it is not far distant, and I will give you immediate occupation."
-"That indeed will be kindness."-"But, my dear, you must take one crown from me," said the Seigneur.-"Permit me, sir, to refuse it: there are so many unfortunates who cannot work: keep your money for them.
-I am young and healthy; I can work."-"Are you not a little proud, my child?"-"No, no," exclaimed his companion, with warmth, "her sentiments are not those of pride: they are the effusions of a noble and elevated soul."
+Claudine, bursting into tears, turned from the rich man's door.
+The Seigneur himself accidentally encountered her: "What is the matter with you, my good girl?" said he, in a tone of compassion.
+She related her little history; the humane listener instantly offered her some money.-" Take this, my dear, and be comforted; I will not fail to visit your poor mother."-" Oh! sir, I thank you!-I thank you from the bottom of my heart; but I cannot receive your bounty."-" Wherefore then these thanks?"-" Wherefore?
+Oh! for what is more precious to an afflicted heart than all the wealth in the world-for your pitying looks and words-for your kind promise of visiting my unhappy mother."-"This is an extraordinary girl!" said the Seigneur, addressing himself to a lady hanging on his arm; and they both had to dry the tears that glistened in their eyes.
+Then, turning to Claudine, he mildly said, "Perhaps you refuse the sum I offer because it is too little?"-" Pardon me-it is too much, for I have not earned it."-" And you would work?" inquired the lady .- " Oh! yes, madam; that is all I desire."-"Well, then, my good girl, you shall go with me to my house, it is not far distant, and I will give you immediate occupation."

 Published Dec.
-11822. by Harris & Son corner of St Pauls.
+11822. by Harris & Son. corner of St Pauls.